-In producing this guide, it is not our intention to replicate the VA Guide to Long Term Care.
+In producing this guide, it is not our intention to replicate the VA Guide to Long-Term Care.
 The VA website does an excellent job of describing the programs and types of assistance available to elderly veterans.
-Instead our objective is to focus on veterans’ options to help with non-medical care/aging care.
-The aim is to help veterans discover and understand the benefits available to them, to find financial assistance, and to provide ideas that can reduce the costs associated with long term care, be that in a nursing home, in assisted living, or at home.
+Instead, our objective is to focus on veterans’ options to help with non-medical care/aging care.
+The aim is to help veterans understand available benefits, uncover financial assistance opportunities, and provide ideas that can reduce the costs associated with long-term care – whether in a nursing home, assisted living community, or at home.

 Be aware that not every option is available to every veteran.
 Some programs’ eligibility criteria specifically state that the recipient cannot be eligible to receive a different VA benefit simultaneously.
 Also worth noting is that the sources of funding described here are not limited to those offered by the VA.
 Also included is assistance from non-profit organizations intended specifically to help veterans.

 Within the category of residential care, there are many different living environments in which veterans can receive the type of care they require.
-One might elect from the following based on their severity of need, the availability of services in their geographic area, the level and source of funding available, and/or their personal preferences.
+One might select from the following based on their severity of need, the availability of services in their geographic area, the level and source of funding available, and/or their personal preferences.

-Community Nursing Homes, which provide skilled nursing home care, are what most people think of when they hear the term “nursing home”.
-It’s important to note that Community Nursing Homes are not owned by the VA; Community Nursing Homes are regular nursing homes under contract with the VA to provide services to veterans.
+Community Nursing Homes, which provide skilled nursing home care, are what most people think of when they hear the term “nursing home.”
+It’s important to note that Community Nursing Homes are not owned by the VA.
+Rather, they are regular nursing homes under contract with the VA to provide services to veterans.
 The VA “outsources” nursing home care largely to provide veterans with a much broader range of locations in which they can receive care.

 Understanding how veterans can pay for assisted living and the care services received therein is a little complicated.
 It is helpful to break the cost of assisted living into different components.
 Some assisted living communities will bill veterans for care services separately from room and board costs.
 Most communities also permit residents to receive outside assistance with care services.

 Although the VA does not directly pay for assisted living nor offer its own assisted living residences, there are several ways veterans can receive assistance from the VA to pay for assisted living.
-The most common way for veterans to pay for assisted living is using Aid and Attendance.
-This pension benefit is designed for veterans who require assistance with their activities of daily living and can be applied to whatever purpose the recipient desires, and therefore, towards assisted living rent, board or care services.
-Please note, while the VA does not pay directly for assisted living, they may pay for additional services the veteran requires while living in the facility.
+The most common way for veterans to pay for assisted living is using Aid and Attendance:

 There are also programs that help pay for assisted living that are not specifically for veterans.
 Read our guide to paying for assisted living.
-For assistance finding affordable assisted living, click here.
+For help finding affordable assisted living, click here.